 Electric oil heaters.
 Electric oven and hob, microwave, fridge, TV with Freeview, DVD.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Shared use of communal grassed grounds.
 Sorry, no pets and no smoking.
-Shop and bar 6 mins walk.
+Shop, bar and clubhouse with WiFi 6 mins walk.
 Note: Property is set on a park with caravans and chalets.

 - Last minute